The Hobbit: The Desolation of Smaug: Plot

-Thorin Oakenshield and his company are being pursued by Azog and his Orc party.
-They are ushered by Gandalf to the nearby home of Beorn, a skin-changer who can take the form of a bear.
+Following their battle with Azog and his Orc party, (Note: As depicted in The Hobbit: An Unexpected Journey (2012)) Thorin Oakenshield and his company are ushered by Gandalf to the nearby home of Beorn, a skin-changer who can take the form of a bear.
 That night, Azog is summoned to Dol Guldur by the Necromancer, who commands him to marshal his forces for war.
 Azog delegates the hunt for Thorin to his son Bolg.

 After telling the company about the dangers of Mirkwood, including the Necromancer's rise and the Wood-elves being dangerous, Beorn escorts the company to the borders of Mirkwood, where Gandalf discovers Black Speech imprinted on an old ruin.
 This, and a prior request by Galadriel, prompts him to investigate the tombs of the Nazgûl.
 Before leaving the company, he warns them to remain on the path.
 They lose their way in the forest and are ensnared by giant spiders.
 Bilbo frees the dwarves with the help of the invisibility ring and begins to understand its dark influence when he drops the ring and brutally kills a giant centipede to retrieve it.

 The remaining spiders are killed by the Wood-elves led by Tauriel and Legolas, who capture the Dwarves and bring Thorin before their king, Thranduil.
 Thorin confronts the king about neglecting the Dwarves of Erebor following Smaug's attack 60 years earlier and is consequently imprisoned with the other Dwarves.
 Having avoided capture, Bilbo helps them escape in empty wine barrels sent downstream.
 They are pursued by Wood-elves and ambushed by Bolg and his Orc party, resulting in a three-way battle as they rush down the river in the barrels.
 The Dwarves escape both groups of pursuers, but Kíli is wounded with a Morgul shaft.
-Thranduil seals off his kingdom when an Orc captive reveals that an evil army is amassing in the south, but Tauriel decides to leave and assist the Dwarves and Legolas goes after her.
+Thranduil seals off his kingdom when an Orc captive reveals that an evil army is amassing in the south, but Tauriel decides to leave and assist the Dwarves, and Legolas goes after her.
 Gandalf and Radagast investigate the tombs of the Nazgûl and find them empty.
 Gandalf discovers that the Nine have been called to Dol Guldur, deducing that Sauron has returned and is preparing for war.